groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 | bas     | /bin/false | Used for connection to the sensitive zone       |
 | verif   | /bin/false | Used internally to the DSAS                     |

-Each user added via the DSAS adminsitration interface will have a sheel `/bin/ash`.
+Each user added via the DSAS adminsitration interface will have a shell `/bin/ash`.

-### The zrite permissions of each user
+### The write permissions of each user

 The write permission of each user is as seen in the following table